 Companies started data warehousing not only for convenience but also for security.
 It makes it easier for decision-makers to access the data they need.
 They use this to make economic business decisions where it benefits the company.

-How Does Data Housing Works?
+How Does Data Warehousing Work?

 The bottom line is a database where you store data.
 The middle level is analytics, where you interpret information.
-Finally, the top-level is the front-end client.
+Finally, the top level is the front-end client.

 In this tier, you analyze reports and use data mining tools to present results.